european-summer-of-code/esoc2025/README.md

 In case of acceptance, you will need to reply to the letter within 1 week of receipt.

-Please note: once you accept the offer from a project, any pending applications of yours to other projects are automatically withdrawn, including those from later batches where the outcome may not yet be clear, or projects where you are on the waitlist.
+Please note: once you accept the offer from a project, any pending applications of yours to other projects in 2025 are automatically withdrawn, including those from later batches where the outcome may not yet be clear, or projects where you are on the waitlist.

 ## Project and sponsor guide